The father-daughter duo who left Mauritius to study in Tauranga

 “If you like beaches and nature, Mauritius is one of the greatest places to go.” – Loanna

 The Pothanahs lived in a town called Coromandel and it is much to their delight that there is a Coromandel in New Zealand as well.
 Del worked in former Mauritian president Karl Offmann’s four-man security team for most of his career while Marie worked as an aircraft engineer for Air Mauritius.

 Del’s job saw him travelling with President Offmann frequently, giving him the opportunity to visit many countries around the world.
 New Zealand stood out for its friendly people, quiet and safe way of life, and beautiful scenery.

 “It is a sunny place; the lawns are always green and well-maintained.
 People are friendly and drive with lots of discipline – no horns or traffic jams.
 It’s a nice, quiet life.” – Del

 When Del retired from the police force, he decided to pursue two interests at once – he would live overseas while studying to become a chef.
-He arrived in Tauranga on February 2018 with Marie and Loanna set to join him later that year.
+He arrived in Tauranga with Marie and Loanna set to join him later in the year.

 “I came first because it would be easy for me to get settled, know the place, find a house.
 It also allowed Loanna to finish her Cambridge O Level studies back home.”